kgxsz/devops-101/part-four/README.md

   ]
 }
 ```
 What you're looking at is the policy that allows you to do whatever you want with AWS.
-Whenever you use the AWS cli, your credentials are used to pull up this policy, and then your desired AWS command is checked against what you can and cannot do.
+Whenever you use the AWS CLI, your credentials are used to pull up this policy, and then your desired AWS command is checked against what you can and cannot do.

 Now, what if we want one of our EC2 instances to be able to do things like launch a CloudFormation stack or access S3?
 Without it's own credentials, it won't be able to do anything.
 Well, we could simply create a new user and put the right credentials on the instance, right?